• START HERE

 anti-bullying infographic racism gaslighting positive affirmations

 Many of you have told me that your first memory of racism occurred as early as preschool, and you’re still experiencing microaggressions today.
-Understandably, you are concerned about how to prevent your multicultural and/or multilingual children from being bullied.
+Understandably, you are concerned about how to prevent your multicultural and multilingual children from being bullied.

-As an Asian-American mother, I can relate and empathize with your worries.
+As an Asian American mother, I can relate and empathize with your worries.
 To encourage dialogue on this topic, I will start by sharing my personal experiences.
 From the perspective of a pediatrician who is concerned about bullying as a public health problem, I will also highlight mental health consequences of racism and conclude with anti-bullying resources.

 I hope that discussions about racism and bullying can occur proactively and frequently with your family and school.